invertase/react-native-firebase/pages/typescript.md

 export default App;
 ```

-This code will produce a Typescript error: `Object is possibly null`.
+This code will produce a TypeScript error: `Object is possibly null`.
 Accessing `currentUser` returns the
 current <Anchor version="v6" group="auth" href="reference/user">`User`</Anchor> is the user is signed in or `null` if
 they are signed out.
 This error prevents our code from compiling and for good reason - without checking the users authentication
 status, accessing the `email` property on `User` will cause the app to crash!